ESMValGroup/ESMValTool/.github/pull_request_template.md

 To help with the number pull requests:

-- [ ] 🚀 I have [reviewed](https://docs.esmvaltool.org/en/latest/community/review.html#review-of-pull-requests) two other [open pull requests](https://github.com/ESMValGroup/ESMValTool/pulls) in this repository
+- [ ]  We kindly ask you to [review](https://docs.esmvaltool.org/en/latest/community/review.html#review-of-pull-requests) two other [open pull requests](https://github.com/ESMValGroup/ESMValTool/pulls) in this repository

 <!--
 If you need help with any of the items on the checklists above, please do not hesitate to ask by commenting in the issue or pull request.